 Sarah Liang– Administrative Support Assistant

 Sarah was born in northeastern China and moved to Australian to study a Bachelor of Accounting (Commerce) degree.
-After graduation, she owned and operated a small logistics company before starting work with TQMS where she is responsible for assisting the administrative support team with tasks ranging from compliance to resourcing and accounting.
+After graduation, she owned and operated a small logistics company before starting work with TQMS where she provides administrative support.

 Sarah is a happy, communicative person and adaptable to any new challenge.